How to craft a jaw-dropping engineering cover letter

-In this guide, we will cover the 5 essential elements that any engineering cover letter should have.
+In this guide, we'll cover essential elements that any engineering cover letter should have.
 Keep reading to learn all about:

 - Creating an effective engineering cover letter header & headline

-- Personalizing the greeting & content of your engineering cover letter
+- Personalizing the greeting of your engineering cover letter

 - Writing an attention-grabbing engineering cover letter introduction